mixzq/JS_typing/README.md

 # JS_typing
-# Using JS to a page with typing  effect
+# Using JS to make a page with typing  effect